saisundu/grade-10-igcse-past-papers/EN-0500/Paper-1/2023/Feb-March-2.md

 - **Answer Criteria**: 1 mark for each correct idea, maximum 3 marks.
 - **Acceptable Answers**: Nutrient scarcity leading to scavenging, human encroachment on land, competition for food/fresh water, territorial disputes.
 - **ChatGPT Response**:
-For Question 1(d)(ii) based on Text B from "Into the Delta," a sample response to explain why, according to some experts, hippos may have changed their behavior could be:

 Some experts believe that hippos may have changed their behavior due to environmental pressures such as habitat loss and reduced access to fresh water, which leads them to adapt in ways such as showing increased aggression or seeking out new food sources.